BenjaminPoilve/MiniChord/documentation/docs/assembly.md

 First, some small modifications need to be made to the Teensy 4.0 Board.

 **The onboard led needs to be disabled**.
-This step is purely esthetic so if you don't feel confortable doing that modification it is ok (it will simply give your Minichord a soft orange glow).
+This step is purely aesthetic so if you don't feel confortable doing that modification it is ok (it will simply give your MiniChord a soft orange glow).

 The led is next to the pin 13 of the Teensy.
-To identify it, simply plug your teensy using a mini-USB cable.
+To identify it, simply plug your teensy using a micro USB cable.
 The led will blink.

 ![Alt text](./ressources/teensy_led.png "a title")

 There is a trace on the top side between the led and the reset pushbutton.
 Cut that trace using the X-acto (the specific position is in red in the image below).
-Plug the Teensy again, and check that the led is not blinking anymore.

 ![Alt text](./ressources/teensy_cut.png "a title")

+Plug the Teensy again, and check that the led is not blinking anymore.
 To make sure that you did not damage the Teensy, you can simply use the Teensyduino program to upload any sketch and check that it is still working normally (while the led is not glowing).

 **Then we need to cut the USB power**.
-This step is not optionnal as it allows battery to function as expected.
+This step is not optional as it allows battery to function as expected.
 USB power will then be routed to the battery for charging and the Teensy will only be powered when an audio jack is inserted.

 There is pads on the belly of the Teensy specifically for that reason.
 It is situated next to the 5V pin.
 With the X-acto, cut the trace between the two exposed pads.